Copper Fire

 What This Means for You

-Whether you’re a healthcare organization, a nonprofit, or a mission-driven institution — if the people you exist to serve aren’t hearing your message, the work stops there.
-A good communications strategy isn’t about broadcasting louder.
+If the people you exist to serve aren’t hearing your message, the work stops there.
+A strong communications strategy isn’t about broadcasting louder.
 It’s about understanding exactly who you’re talking to, what’s keeping them from engaging, and building every message around removing that barrier.
+If your organization is doing important work that isn’t reaching the people who need it most, that’s a communications problem we were built to solve.

 JJ Team Homes